CudaText-addons/cuda_auto_center_line/readme/readme.txt

 (in percents, default is 50), in the settings/plugins.ini, section [auto_center_line].

-Plugin gives 2 commands in the menu "Plugins / Auto Center Line":
+Plugin gives command "Toggle" in the menu "Plugins / Auto Center Line" (plugin is not active until you call "Toggle").
-- Activate (you must call it for plugin to work)
-- Deactivate

 Plugin is not activated on CudaText restart.
 Plugin is passive when multi-carets are placed.